 Directors are fiduciaries of the Company, and are collectively and individually obliged at all times to act objectively in the best interests of the Company.
 Consistent with this principle, the Board is committed to ethics and integrity of action and has adopted a Board Code of Business Conduct & Ethics which provides for every Director to, among other things, adhere to the highest standards of ethical conduct.
 All Directors are required to comply with the Board Code of Business Conduct & Ethics.
 This sets the appropriate tone at the top in respect of the desired organisational culture, and ensures proper accountability within the Company.
-In line with this, the Board has incorporated in the Board Code of Business Conduct & Ethics a standing policy that each Director must not allow himself/herself to get into a situation where his/her duty to the Company conflicts with his/her own interests and, in this regard, a Director is required to disclose to the Board his/her interests in any transaction to which the Company is a party, and any other conflicts (including potential conflicts) of interest.
-Where a Director has an interest in a transaction or a conflict of interest in a particular matter, he/she is required to declare his/her interest to the Board, recuse himself/herself from the deliberations and abstain from voting on the transaction or matter.
-During FY 2022, every Director has complied with this policy and, where relevant, such compliance has been duly recorded in the minutes of meeting or, as the case may be, circular resolution.
+In line with this, the Board has incorporated in the Board Code of Business Conduct & Ethics a standing policy that each Director must not allow himself/herself to get into a situation where his/her duty to the Company conflicts with his/her own interests.
+In this regard, a Director is required to disclose to the Board his/her interests in any transaction to which the Company is a party, and any other conflicts (including potential conflicts) of interest.
+Where a Director has an interest in a transaction (including potential transaction) or a conflict (including potential conflict) of interest in a particular matter, he/she is required to declare his/her interest to the Board, recuse himself/herself from the deliberations and abstain from voting on the transaction or matter.
+During FY 2023, every Director has complied with this policy and, where relevant, such compliance has been duly recorded in the minutes of meeting or, as the case may be, circular resolution.
 Consistent with the principle that Directors are fiduciaries of the Company, the Company also has a policy of not providing loans to Directors.
 Further, Directors are required to act with due diligence in the discharge of their duties and they are responsible for ensuring that they have the relevant knowledge (including understanding the business of the Company and the environment in which it operates) to carry out and discharge their duties as Directors.
-They are also required to dedicate the necessary effort, commitment and time to their work, and are expected to attend all meetings of the Board, except if unusual circumstances make attendance impractical or if a Director has to recuse himself/herself from the meeting in relation to the sole matter under consideration at such meeting.
-All Directors currently on the Board as at 15 March 2023 (and who also served as Directors during FY 2022) have attained a 100% attendance record for all Board and Board Committee meetings held in FY 2022.
+They are also required to dedicate the necessary effort, commitment and time to their work, and are expected to attend all meetings of the Board, except if unusual circumstances make attendance impractical or if a Director has to recuse himself or herself from the discussion in relation to the sole matter under consideration at the relevant meeting.
+All Directors on the Board during FY 2023 attained a 100% attendance record for all Board and Board Committee meetings held in FY 2023.